likejazz/llama3.cuda/README.md

 ## Next steps

-I did some patches, including tokenizer, to ensure the same results as the NumPy version, and interestingly, I noticed that Andrej Karpathy commented in the tokenizer code "I don't have the energy to read more of the sentencepiece code to figure out what it's doing".
-I spent a lot of time trying to clean up this code, but unfortunately, I didn't get good results and had to do it as a messy monkey patch.
+I did some patches, including tokenizer, to ensure the same results as the [NumPy version](https://github.com/likejazz/llama3.np), and interestingly, I noticed that Andrej Karpathy commented in the tokenizer code "I don't have the energy to read more of the sentencepiece code to figure out what it's doing".
+I spent a lot of time fixing this code, but unfortunately, I didn't get good results and had to do it as a messy monkey patch.
 I'll try again in the future with further refinements.

 In the future, I will try to verify it on other platforms besides CUDA by using AMD's ROCm implementation and Intel's oneAPI implementation.
 Also, there is still an issue that Multi-Head Attention is handled by a single kernel, which has a similar effect to Flash Attention, but it is somewhat inefficient because it performs GEMV operations instead of GEMM operations.
 In the future, I plan to improve this and implement Flash Attention correctly.